Dealing with personal loss is never easy. Closure is there to help.

 Among everything else, though, their team is probably the one thing they are most proud of.

-“A definite milestone for us is having moved from a founding team of two on Day 1, to a four-member, the purely operational team at the end of Year 1, to a team of 11 covering all aspects of the business today,” Graciëlla says.
+“A definite milestone for us is having moved from a founding team of two on Day 1 to having four team members.
+And growing to a team of 11, covering all aspects of the business today,” Graciëlla says.

 With that, they have also been able to expand their reach and operations and now work with tens of other companies and organizations that offer their services to customers.
-“Currently, we cover more than 10% of market share, which means that more than one out of 10 relatives notify organizations via Closure.”
+“Currently, we cover more than 10% of the market share.
+It means that more than one out of 10 relatives notify organizations via Closure.”

-Last year, the company also got certified by the Dutch Authority for the Financial Markets (AFM) to handle the termination and change of ownership of financial products and services at banks and insurance companies.
+Last year, the company also got certified by the Dutch Authority for the Financial Markets (AFM).
+Closure could handle the termination and change of ownership of financial products and services at banks and insurance companies.

-The Closure has achieved a lot in a relatively short amount of time, and while the current COVID-19 situation has had its impact on their business, it did not slow them down too much.
 “The situation affected our business in both a good and a bad way,” Graciëlla says.
-“As our target group (corporate providers and funeral organisations) was affected by the outbreak, either because they lost revenue or because they were busy adapting to the new situation, this logically also affected the pace at which we onboarded new partners.”
+“As our target group – corporate providers and funeral organisations were affected by the outbreak.
+Either because they lost revenue or because they were busy adapting to the new situation, this logically also affected the pace at which we onboarded new partners.”

 On a more positive note, though, “we also learned that – even in such a traditional business as the funeral market – you can work remotely just fine, saving a lot of unnecessary travel time, costs and energy.
 As a result, we are even considering going fully remote and starting working with flex offices in the cities our employees work in.
 Time will tell if this is in practice the most beneficial way of working, but at least we are striving to figure out how we can learn from this situation and how we can adjust based on those learnings in the most optimal way.”